makstyle119/dsa/README.md

 #  Data Structures and Algorithm

-always remember data structure and algorithm are both connected
+always remember data structure and algorithm are both connected <br />
+All the Code in here is in **Python**  <br />
+and i have separate repo on [Python](https://github.com/makstyle119/python) as well if you don't understand this

 **Q1- what is Data Structure ?** <br />
 **A1-** Structure of the Data, can be anything, most commonly use are: